Diversity, Equity & Inclusion

 NWA Leadership Pledge

 The Black Lives Matter movement has underscored the need for all Americans to work together to address the racial inequities that still exist in our country.
 The Northwest Arkansas Council led conversations with community and business leaders to address systemic racism and build a better region for everyone.
-This pledge represents a commitment from more than 150 Northwest Arkansas businesses to take action.
+This pledge represents a commitment from more than 220 Northwest Arkansas organizations to take action.
 We invite others to join this effort.

 Diversity Resource Guide